Repair and Convert Orphaned OST Files to PST

 Step 4: Export the rebuilt OST file to PST

-- Review the selected mailboxes and folders for export.
-Make sure the 'Action' is set to 'Export', then click the 'Start Export' button to begin.
+- EdbMails OST to PST converter ensures fast and accurate conversion of offline OST files to PST format.
+Review the selected mailboxes and folders for the export operation, ensure the ‘Action’ is set to ‘Export’, and then click the ‘Start Export’ button to begin the export process.